ToeFungi/medium-examples/mockdate-unit-tests/README.md

 ```

 ## Running Unit Tests
 To run the unit test, you can simply use the `npm run test` command as indicated in the `package.json`.
+If you're also
+interested in determining the coverage, you can run `npm run coverage` which is included as well.

 ## What Tools are we Using?
 - [mocha](https://www.npmjs.com/package/mocha) (Testing framework)